rbrauer/JSDLGamepad/README.md

 JSDLGamepad is a minimal wrapper for using [SDL](http://libsdl.org/) to get gamepad input in Java.
 The native glue is generated using [SWIG](http://swig.org/) to cover a subset of SDL gamepad handling.

 ### Build
 The ```build.sh``` shell script generates Java and native glue code, compiles the native code for Linux and Windows x64, compiles the Java code, and packages everything in a jar.
 Assuming everything builds okay and SDL2 is available, it also runs the included example code.
+The build looks for the Windows SDL2 dev files in the w64 file for the Windows cross-compile.
+They can be downloaded from the SDL site linked above.

 ### Use
 The SDL2 library must be available on ```java.library.path``` to use JSDLGamepad.
 Get it from the link above or your package manager.